hamachidotdev/sw5e_wiki/vault/sessions.3.md

 id: ixx97migyv6tua03m66ymb4
 title: 'Session 3'
 desc: ''
-updated: 1673114992780
+updated: 1673200532259
 created: 1671242648673
 ---

 12-16-2022

-- We're in a dimly lit chamber in a subterranean temple on [[world.korriban]]
+- We're in a dimly lit chamber in a subterranean temple on [[world.places.korriban.md]]
   - Six statues
   - Walkway in the middle, door on one end, dais on the other
     - (*Dais ex machina*)